Transformative Research Challenge

 During the pitches, a panel of expert judges will select the top teams.

-02 - Host a Special Prize with the 2023 WFF Transformative Research Challenge
+02 - Apply to Special Prize with the 2023 WFF Transformative Research Challenge

 Shortlisted innovators will be invited to present a lightning talk at the WFF flagship event taking place in October 2023, as well as benefit from the following: